 Marty and I love to get away on little Spring Break getaways.
 One day, while perusing the internet looking for something quirky to do when we came across The World’s Shortest St. Patrick’s Day Parade in Hot Springs, Arkansas.
+I mean, what a quirky thing to have on your couple’s bucket list.
 Marty got this huge, silly smile on his face when he told me that the whole parade route was only 98 feet in length!

 Things to do in Hot Springs, Arkansas